 Howly Wood XD Theater.
 This was one of our family’s favorite picks.
 Clamber on up into a moving seat and experience an immersive 4D blaster game!
 There are different gaming experiences to choose from – we all got to test our aim against a bunch of cowboy robots.
 Nate won, of course.

-A trip to Great Wolf Lodge Southern California isn’t cheap, with a room running anywhere from $289-$629 (they do currently offer 20% off for military, fire, police and other first responders…MEGA bonus points for that).
+A trip to Great Wolf Lodge Southern California isn’t cheap, with a room running anywhere from $289-$629 (they do currently offer up to 30% off for military, fire, police and other first responders…MEGA bonus points for that).
 I personally think the cost and experience is comparable to Disney (they actually have a Disney partnership that can help families experience both back-to-back at a discount).
 Either one is definitely a “once in awhile” vacation that families save up for as a lifelong memory.
 I enjoyed that Great Wolf Lodge was big-family-friendly, with tons of space for up to eight people in certain rooms.
 Those of us with a lot of humans in tow know that it’s challenging to find hotels with space for everyone and THEN pay theme park admission on top of that.
 This keeps it all pretty simple.
 There are also mini-fridges in the room, so you can bring snacks and keep food costs low by simply grabbing a pizza or burgers at one of the casual dining spots.

 If you WANT all the extras, you can buy a “Paw Pass” to help bundle and save some money, but overall you’re looking at $75-100 per person if you choose to enjoy most of the add-on experiences.
 I’d personally buy the wand and stuffed animals the first time, then get each of the kids an arcade pass to enjoy the rides (and little-kid-friendly bowling, even!) during subsequent visits…Paw Points on these cards don’t expire, so it’s a good idea to buy the bulk passes and bring your cards back again and again.
 If you can’t afford all that additional stuff, just stick to the water park!
 Even completely on its own, it’s worth it for whole-family fun.
 You can access the park as early as 1pm on your day of check-in, and stay until closing the night of check-out…meaning you can enjoy a whole weekend of memorable family activity for less than $400.